analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 \end{align*}
 $$

-## The Gaussian distribution as exponential family
+## The Gaussian distribution is in the exponential family

 The Gaussian distribution with mean $$\mu$$ and variance $$\sigma^2$$ is